Hybrid and multicloud solutions

 Innovation anywhere with Azure

 Enable remote work, take advantage of cloud innovation, and maximize your existing on-premises investments by relying on an effective hybrid and multicloud approach.
 Azure provides a holistic, seamless, and more secure approach to innovate anywhere across your on-premises, multicloud, and edge environments.

 Manage, govern, and help secure servers, Kubernetes clusters, and apps seamlessly across on-premises, multicloud, and edge environments from a single place.

-Bring compute, storage, and intelligence of Azure to IoT devices.
+Bring the compute, storage, and intelligence of Azure to Internet of Things (IoT) devices.
 Run machine learning and advanced analytics at the edge to gain real-time insights.

-Explore Azure multicloud and hybrid cloud solutions and products
+Explore Azure hybrid and multicloud cloud solutions and products

-Build and deploy a truly consistent app experience everywhere in your hybrid cloud.
+Build and deploy a consistent app experience everywhere in your hybrid cloud.

 Seamlessly migrate, manage, and analyze data across your digital estate.
 Run Azure data services where you need them.

 Manage, govern, and help secure IT resources across on-premises, multicloud, and edge environments from a single control plane.

 Get unified hybrid security management and advanced threat protection for all your workloads across on-premises, Azure, and other cloud environments.